ertekin-research-group/CLAMM/README.md

 - `CLAMM_Prep/README.md` – DFT data parsing and formatting
 - `CLAMM_Fit/README.md` – Model definition and fitting
-- `CLAMM_MC/README.md` – Lattice Model initialization and Monte Carlo simulation A detailed explanation of all CLAMM tools can be found at ... (the link to the paper when published).
+- `CLAMM_MC/README.md` – Lattice Model initialization and Monte Carlo simulation A detailed explanation of all CLAMM tools can be found at ... (the link to the paper when published).\
 Mention the FeNiCr paper (Acta Materialia 276 (2024): 120088) and NiMnIn paper (TBD).\
-A simple tutorial can be found on [Colab](https://colab.research.google.com/drive/1UhURqhrxokx1FasEfXXOUd_Hu4PLQtmr?usp=sharing)
+A simple tutorial can be found on [Google Colab](https://colab.research.google.com/drive/1UhURqhrxokx1FasEfXXOUd_Hu4PLQtmr?usp=sharing).
 ---

 ## 🔗 Repository